peteroupc/peteroupc.github.io/exporand.md

 However, the speed of this algorithm depends crucially on the mode (highest point) of _f_ in \[0, 1\].
 As that mode approaches 0, the average rejection rate increases.
 Effectively, this step generates a point uniformly at random in a 1&times;1 area in space.
 If that mode is close to 0, _f_ will cover only a tiny portion of this area, so that the chance is high that the generated point will fall outside the area of _f_ and have to be rejected.

-The beta distribution's probability function at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general algorithm.
+The beta distribution's PDF at (1) fits the requirements of Keane and O'Brien (for `alpha` and `beta` both greater than 1), thus it can be simulated by Bernoulli factories and is covered by this general algorithm.

 This algorithm can be modified to produce random numbers in the interval \[_m_, _m_ + _y_\] (where _m_ and _y_ are rational numbers and _y_ is greater than 0), rather than \[0, 1\], as follows: